Emotions can run high when it comes to investing, especially during periods of stock market volatility.

 You wonder…will you now have to work until you’re 80 years old?
 What about that dream vacation home?
 By the time the sun has risen, you’ve made up your mind.
 You cannot bear to see any more losses in your account and plan to sell as soon as the market opens Monday morning.

 For many of us, the roller coaster ride that is the stock market can be harrowing.
 But it does not need to be that way.
-Let’s look at some of the ways to manage your emotions during volatile market conditions.
+Let’s look at some of the ways to manage your emotions during these wild market conditions.

 Take a step back and revisit your portfolio goals, which should be the foundation of your investment strategy.